Howie Mandel on Dental Anxiety

 How can I overcome dental phobia or dental anxiety?

 For most patients, a great way to overcome dental phobia,or dental anxiety, is to communicate with your dentist and see them regularly.
 It may sound crazy, but we believe we can help you overcome your fears.
 Additionally, this will benefit the health of your teeth greatly.
 We know it may seem difficult, but if you can find your way into our office, we’d be happy to help!
 Our team has guided thousands of patients through dental anxiety over the years, and we know we can do the same for you.

 What amenities do you have for anxious patients?

-We offer a handful of special amenities for handling anxious patients.
+We offer a handful of amenities for handling anxious patients.
 Many of our patients have had success by using our headphones to listen to music of their choice.
-We also keep blankets and pillows to help you feel calm and comfortable.
+We also keep blankets and pillows on hand to help you feel calm and keep you comfortable.
 Our newest option, The Zen Room, is filled with aromatherapy, soft, calming music, and a relaxed atmosphere.
 The Zen Room has the utmost in relaxation techniques for anxious patients.
 If you’re interested in being treated in The Zen Room, let us know when you schedule your appointment.

 Does dental anxiety affect a person’s overall health?

-Nebraska Family Dentistry has multiple locations!
+Nebraska Family Dentistry has multiple Lincoln Dental Clinics!

-Choose any location convenient for you.
+Choose a “dentist near me” location that is convenient for you.